Free Shipping Over $60

 Diameter 50-54mm, Durometer 95-101a

 Street wheels are smaller in diameter, ranging from 50-54mm, and have a durometer rating of 99A or higher.
 These wheels are designed for technical street skating and tricks.
-The small size of the wheels provides better maneuverability and allows the skater to perform flip tricks with ease.
-The hard durometer rating allows the wheels to slide smoothly, making it easier for skaters to perform tricks that involve sliding.
+The small size of the wheels provides better maneuverability and allows the skater to do flip tricks with ease.
+The hard durometer rating allows the wheels to slide smoothly, making it easier for skaters to do tricks that involve sliding.

 Shop Park/Street Wheels